top of page

 The next dish was one of the highlights.
 Hand dived Orkney Scallops, cooked in its own shell with sea urchin butter.
 Wow!

-How something as simple be so stunning.
+How could something as simple as this be so stunning?
 My friend’s son Solon lives on Orkney and is a scallop diver so I know at first-hand how sustainable this industry is.
 Who knows, he may have dived for the very scallop I was eating!
 The scallop was huge but so soft, tender and really sweet.
 The meal could have ended there and I would have been happy.

 But there was more to come…

-My third wine was a Anjou Noir another French wine, but this one on first taste was quite organic and a bit earthy for my taste.
+My third wine was an Anjou noir another French wine, but this one on first taste was quite organic and a bit earthy for my taste.

 This was served with a piece of Pollock poached in aged beef fat with roscoff onion jam.
 The fish was soft and perfectly cooked and the onion added more flavour to the dish.
 I had to admit, my first reaction to the wine was wrong, it worked really, really well with the fish.
 A genuinely innovative pairing.